 - By Bus – Bus no 501 goes directly to the museum from Tilak Bridge.

-- By Cab/Auto – Cab/Auto are available from any point in the city going to the gallery.
+- By Cab/Auto Rikshaw – Cabs/Auto Rikshaws are available from any point in the city going to the gallery.

 *Pro-Tip* If you’re visiting by your own car and need parking, go around entire building complex and reach Gate No 3, the cars are allowed beyond this gate only and even have a free parking for visitors too.

-The authorities at the National Gallery of Modern Art, Delhi, don’t allow photography inside the premises and the guards are on roll all the time to ensure this, so don’t even bother clicking pictures.
+The authorities at the National Gallery of Modern Art Delhi, don’t allow photography inside the premises.
+The guards are on roll all the time to ensure this photography ban so don’t even bother clicking pictures.
 I know this might leave some disappointed, but it’s even better to enjoy the contemporary art without continuously trying to click photographs.

-Have you visited Delhi yet??
-Did you visit the National Gallery of Modern Art Delhi?
-Do share your experience with me!!
+Have you visited Delhi yet?
+Did you get a change to see the National Gallery of Modern Art Delhi on your India trip?
+Do share your experience with me!

 If you enjoy contemporary art and planning to travel to Delhi, then do save it for future reference…